How to Input Missing Data and Modify Existing On-The-Fly by Means of Expressions in the Process of Magento Import

 3) Set mark-up or increase the value indicated in the file/database

 Just imagine that your supplier provided you “fresh” product spreadsheet with price indicated there.
-You would like to perform Magento import of that file, but sell your products for the higher price to make some profit.
-Using expression it is possible to make Magento bulk price update and increase price from that indicated in the file by some percent.
+You would like to import that file, but sell your products for the higher price to make some profit.
+Using expression it is possible to make bulk price modifications and increase price from that indicated in the file by some percent.

 To do that you should use the formula: